efi1/kazuar_assignment/README.rst

 - Run "python setup.py install" (run it first)

-- It is recomended to use a virtual env.
+- It is recommended to use a virtual env.

 - All testing variables resides in settings.py under the tests folder. they can be updated directly at the settings.py or can alternatively used by the command line as flags.